mo1ein/jobname/src/exalab.md

 - Tell me about yourself.

-- What is python data types? and how grouping them?
+- What is python data types? and how do you grouping them?

 - What is mutable and immutable and why? give me an example for each.